eighty4/velcro/README.md

 Create Elasticsearch indices, mappings and documents -- without any code!

-### 📌 Caveats

-`velcro strap` currently deletes and re-creates indices and is not meant for production data management.
+📌 `velcro strap` currently deletes and re-creates indices and is not meant for production data management.

 ## CLI